Cloud-Computing-Spring-2025/webserver-log-analysis-hive-Shreyash991/README.md

 # Web Server Log Analysis using Apache Hive

 ## Project Overview
 This project analyzes web server logs using Apache Hive.
-The dataset consists of log entries with details such as IP address, timestamp, requested URL, HTTP status code, and user agent.
-The goal is to extract meaningful insights and optimize query performance using partitioning.
+The data is log records containing details such as IP address, timestamp, requested URL, HTTP status code, and user agent.
+The goal is to extract meaningful insights and optimize query performance with partitioning.

 ## Implementation Approach
 The analysis is performed using HiveQL queries for various tasks: